liferay/liferay-frontend-projects/How-to-use-locally-modified-Liferay-JS-Toolkit-tools.md

 2. Delete your project's `package-lock.json`.
 3. Run `npm install`.

-That should be enough, but because sometimes step 3 destroys lerna's links in Liferay JS Toolkit (especially if you forgot to do step 2), you may need to do the following if any Toolkit tool execution fails in your project:
+That should be enough, but because sometimes step 3 destroys `lerna`'s links in Liferay JS Toolkit (especially if you forgot to do step 2), you may need to do the following if any Toolkit tool execution fails in your project:

 1. Run `npm run lerna` in the local Liferay JS Toolkit.
 2. Run `npm run build` in the local Liferay JS Toolkit (just in case).
 3. Delete `package-lock.json` and `node_modules` in your test project.
 4. Run `npm install` in your test project.

-That should leave your test project linked to the local JS Toolkit and the local JS Toolkit correctly linked to itself as lerna expects it to be.
+That should leave your test project linked to the local JS Toolkit and the local JS Toolkit correctly linked to itself as `lerna` expects it to be.

 ## yarn